-The Academic Dean reserves the right to cancel any course for which there is not sufficient student enrollment.
+The TMCC administration reserves the right to cancel any course for which there is not sufficient student enrollment.
 Student Services will inform the students and advisors when a course is cancelled.
 When the institution cancels a course and the student has to add another course, the add/drop card must be filled out (See Change of Registration procedure page 14).
 Students are not charged for cancelled courses.
-At times classes may be cancelled due to inclement weather or for college participation in activities.